charoensri/stt-ollama-tts/README.md

-# Ollama Local Voice Assistant for WSL
+# Ollama Local Voice Assistant for WSL / Windows

 A **no API key** local voice assistant pipeline: